 After a foundation course at Walthamstow School of Art he went on to The London School of Printing for three years where he obtained the National Diploma in Design in 1955.
 After National Service he spend some years as an art director in advertising, working in England and Germany and was a founder member of the advertising agency Yellowhammer in 1972.
-He and his partners later worked on new product development which gave them the opportunity to explore many new product ideas with companies such as, Shell, Tate & Lyle, Proctor and Gamble, Pfizer, Boots and others.
+He and his partner later worked on other projects.

 Throughout this period of work he painted and drew and began to show his work at the Nancy Smillie Gallery in Glasgow in 1993 and the Medici Gallery in London until eventually, he concentrated full-time on his career as an artist.

 He was elected an Associate of the Royal Society of Painter/Printmakers (RE) in 2008 serving on the RE Council for a three years before being made a Fellow of the Society in 2011.